memphis-iis/GLUDB/docs/development.md

 which should be executed via documentation helper script `docs/make_docs.sh`.
 This is done as part of the "Making a release" section below.

+If you want to see what the documentation looks like, then you can use the document script with the 'serve' command: `docs/make_docs.sh serve`.
+To include the latest docstrings, you might want to combine the 'api' and 'serve' commands:

+    $ ./docs/make_docs.sh api
+    $ ./docs/make_docs.sh serve

 ## Making a release

 Making a release is fairly simple, but is currently a multi-step process: